LighghtEeloo/lala-lang/nana/Proposal.md

 In Nana, one may use:

 1. `(x, y, z)` as a tuple, which binds multiple values together.
-2. `[i, j, k]` as a list, which both grants indices to list elements and an order.
+2. `[i, j, k]` as a list, which both grants indice to list elements and an order.
 3. `{}` as hashable.
     1. `{a:x, b:y, c:z}` as a hash-map, which creates a table of key-value pairs.
     2. `{a, b, c}` as a hash-set, which is unordered and unique.